alxgarci/MediaHook/README.md

 Edit `config/config.json` with your data:

 > [!WARNING]
-> Remember to use the example config file, do not copy and paste from this .json as .jsons cannot have comments and will fail reading it.
-It is just showing the meaning of every field available.
+> Remember to use the [sample config file](config/config.example.json); do not copy and paste from this .json as .json files cannot have comments and will fail reading it.
+This is just showing the meaning of every field available.

 ```json
 {